kineticadb/examples/MSDO_traveling_sm/README.md

 <img src="https://img.shields.io/badge/tested-%3E=v7.7.1-green"></img>  <img src="https://img.shields.io/badge/time-15 mins-blue"></img>
 </h1>

 This workbook demonstrates how to run the travelling salesmen problem in batches - using the MSDO solver.
 In order to cast the problem into MSDO context, we need to assume each salesmen as a supply side with one truck each and the capacity of the truck equal to the number of deliveries.
-Likewise, the stop locations will be assumed to be the demand size with the demands size of eactly one in each.
+Likewise, the stop locations will be assumed to be the demand site with a demand size of exactly one.
 Steps involved:

 1. Read Graph Road Network raw data from S3 bucket
 2. Create Supply and Demand tables with the note above in mind s.t., the total supplies matches total demand size exactly.